 The social media site admits that data used for security reasons may have been used indirectly by advertisers

 Twitter is apologizing for ads targeted at users based on their phone numbers and email addresses.
-The social media company said it can't definitively know how many people were affected, but is alerting people about the issue now, because they want to be "transparent," Twitter said in a statement.
+The social media company said it can't definitively know how many people were affected, but it is now alerting people about the issue because it wants to be "transparent. "

-Twitter Profile on Apple iPhone XTwitter is apologizing for using data gathered for security reasons to match users to advertisers Getty Images
+Twitter is apologizing for using data gathered for security reasons to match users to advertisers

 Read More:

-Twitter collects this personal user data —phone numbers and email addresses — as part of its security protocol, using it for something called two-factor authentication.
-When users enter their password to log on to Twitter, those who have opted in two-factor are then asked to enter a second code, which is typically sent to their email address or to a phone number in the form of a text message.
+Twitter collects personal user data—phone numbers and email addresses—as part of its security protocol, using it for something called two-factor authentication.
+When users enter their password to log on to Twitter, those who have opted in two-factor authentication are then asked to enter a second code, typically sent to their email address or a phone number in the form of a text message.
 That code is then entered on the site as well, and then the account is unlocked.

-Twitter is making it very clear — however — that the actual phone numbers and email addresses of users were never directly shared with advertisers or others.
-Instead, the information was matched through Twitter's backend, through its Tailored Audiences system, a program where advertisers can target ads on Twitter to customers based on their emails and phone numbers.
+However, Twitter is making it very clear that the actual phone numbers and email addresses of users were never directly shared with advertisers or others.
+Instead, the information was matched through Twitter's backend, through its Tailored Audiences system.
+In this program, advertisers can target ads on Twitter to customers based on their emails and phone numbers.
 But in this case, Twitter allowed advertisers to match up with customers on phone numbers and email addresses that had only been given to Twitter for security reasons — and should not have been used for marketing reasons.

 GearBrain Compatibility Find Engine